uPortal-Project/WebproxyPortlet/README.md

 Gateway SSO
   - Log into remote services for users based on user attributes

+XSLT Portlet
+  - Uses XSLT to transform XML into renderable output

+JSON Portlet
+  - Uses JSPs to render JSON into renderable output

 ## <a name="usage"></a> Usage / Common Uses
 It is very common for a University with skills in PHP, Ruby, or other technologies to create small webapps/pages